MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 ![Animation of moving screen around with direct touch.](media/Slate_NearInteractions.gif "Animation of moving screen around with direct touch")

-You can also interact with the screen by using your gaze cursor.
-Using the gaze cursor is particularly useful for situations where you want to move the window further away from you.
+You can also interact with the screen by using your hand rays and air tap (far-field interactions).
+Using far-field interactions is particularly useful for situations where you want to move the window further away from you.

 ![Animation of moving screen around with far-field interactions.](media/Slate_FarInteractions.gif "Animation of moving screen around with far-field interactions")